• Skip to primary navigation

 • 50 g dried blueberries

-• 4 tbsp desiccated coconut optional
+• 4 tablespoon desiccated coconut optional

 • 60 g butter or 60 g solid coconut oil